La Cucina Italiana

 parsley.
 Season to taste with salt and pepper.

-with butcher’s twine or skewered with toothpicks, to keep the
+tied with butcher’s twine or skewered with toothpicks, to keep

-fry, turning frequently, for about 6 minutes or until meat is
+and fry, turning frequently, for about 6 minutes or until meat

 6. Add the Braciola to Sunday Gravy above.